ssloy/hellOGL/README.md

-# hellOGL
-Modern OpenGL hello world
+# hellOGL: modern OpenGL hello world

-**Check [the wiki](https://github.com/ssloy/hellOGL/wiki) that accompanies the source code.**
+**Check [the wiki](https://github.com/ssloy/hellOGL/wiki) for a detailed description of the source code.**

 The main idea of this repository is to show you how to create and initialize an OpenGL window; it is surprisingly difficult to have the very first code that compiles and works out of the box.
-There are very numerous repositories doing that, however (in my humble opinion) they miss the sweet spot: either they are hard to follow or the rendrings are ugly.
+There are numerous repositories doing that, however (in my humble opinion) they miss the sweet spot: either they are hard to follow or the rendrings are ugly.

 So here comes hellOGL: